TaylorSwanson/DurableDocs/readme.md

 - Custom functions for custom document behavior
 - Transactions

 ## Use Cases

-DurableDocs is a document abstraction on top of CloudFlare's Durable Objects platform.

 Useful in applications where:
 - Data can be split into a large number of individual documents
 - Documents are individually relatively small ( < 128KiB)